seekstar/rusty-cpp/README.md

 Write C++ code like Rust!

-This project does not simply port code from Rust standard library to C++.
-Instead, this project provides C++ utilities with similar API in Rust standard library.
+This project does not simply port code from the Rust standard library to C++.
+Instead, this project provides C++ utilities with a similar API to the Rust standard library.

 This project is highly incomplete, but I will maintain this project in the long term.